-It looks like a better resume length guideline to follow is: your resume should be short enough that it’s not a chore to read, but long enough to include information that will entice recruiters to give you a call.
+It looks like a better resume length guideline to follow is: your resume should be short enough that it’s not a chore to read, but long enough to include information that'll entice recruiters to give you a call.

-In this tutorial, we look at what components to drop from your resume and how to edit it down, so you can keep your resume length concise—just to what's needed for the job your'e applying to.
-We answer some common questions on resume length and give you some killer tips to work with as well.
+In this tutorial, we look at what components to drop from your resume and how to edit it down, so you can stick to a good resume length—just what's needed to get an interview.
+I'll answer some common questions on resume length and give you some killer resume length tips to work with as well.

-A study revealed that recruiters only spend about six seconds on each resume.
-This might be the reason one-page resumes became popular.
+How long should a resume be?
+A recent study (source: Business Insider) revealed that recruiters only spend about six seconds on each resume.
+This might be the reason why one-page resumes became so popular.